 3. Feeling helpless.

 We feel helpless when we see “evidence” that what we do and say doesn’t matter.
-And what kind of situation could create that evidence?
-Feeling like you need someone to listen makes the list.
+Feeling unheard can feel like evidence of your helplessness.

 Try talking to people who have been there, and who really want to hear what you’re saying.
-It could be an acquaintance who’s a good listener, or it could be people in an online peer support chat.
+It could be an acquaintance who’s a good listener, or it could be people in an online peer support chat here at Supportiv.